talmolab/sleap-nn/docs/config.md

 - `data_config`:
     - `provider`: provider class to read the input sleap files. (only LabelsReader supported)
+    - `pipeline`: Pipeline for Data.
+One of "TopdownConfmaps", "SingleInstanceConfmaps"
     - `train`:
         - `labels_path`: path to `.slp` files
         - `general`: